douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * konsento - consent
 * konservado - preservation
 * konservativa - conservative
-* konservi - to conserve, to preserve
+* konservi - to conserve; to preserve
 * konserviĝi - to be preserved
-* konsideri - to consider, to deem
+* konsideri - to consider; to deem
 * konsidero - consideration
 * konsilado - counseling
 * konsilanto - advisor
 * konsili - to advise
 * konsiliano - councillor
 * konsilio - council
-* konsilisto - adviser, consultant, counselor
+* konsilisto - adviser; consultant, counselor
-* konsilo - advice, counsel
+* konsilo - advice; counsel
 * konsisti - to consist
 * konsisti el - comprise
-* konsistigi - to constitute, to make up
+* konsistigi - to constitute; to make up
 * konsoli - to console
 * konsolidi - to consolidate
 * konspiri - to conspire